coder/docs/setup/air-gapped/infrastructure.md

 systemctl restart containerd
 ```

-Because the steps described in this section must be run on all nodes which
+Because the steps described in this section must be run on all nodes which will
-will be scheduling Coder images, it is best to:
+be scheduling Coder images, either:

-1. Include these steps in the image itself
+1. Include these steps in the image
-1. Run an init script including these instructions whenever you add a new node
+1. Run an init script that includes these instructions whenever you add a new
-   to your cluster
+   node to your cluster

 ## Adding certificate secrets to the Helm chart

-Coder validates images and pulls tags using direct REST API calls to the registry.
+Coder validates images and pulls tags using REST API calls to the registry.
-Other internal services (OICD, Git providers, etc) which use HTTPS APIs require
+Other internal services (OIDC, Git providers, etc) that use HTTPS APIs require
 the Coder container to trust the certificate.
-The Coder helm chart can be used to
+You can fix this by adding a root
-add a root CA certificate to the Coder service images.
+CA certificate to the Coder service images via the Coder helm chart.

 To pass a self-signed certificate to Coder's images, you'll need to: